"You know, I've been stuck in these cages watching the mogu a lot, but I'm pretty sure I've never seen a girl mogu. What's with that?

 - While there are female bees and male bees (drones), as a general rule the bees you'll see are female.
 Only the queen reproduces in a beehive, and she can choose whether to make sterile female workers (diploid), another queen (diploid individuals fed royal jelly for thirty days), or a drone.
 Drones are haploid, meaning they were not fertilized, and their sole purpose is to mate with the queen to give her a lifetime's supply of sperm.
 Once they mate, they are cast out of the hive and die or die thanks to their genitals being ripped out of them after intercourse.

-- Mycocepurus smithii, a species of ant, was recently discovered to be entirely female, reproducing asexually.
+- Mycocepurus smithii, a species of ant, is entirely female, reproducing asexually.

 - While angler fish have both males and females, the males attach to females and start to bond with them until the male is little more than a lump of flesh on the female.